 Just because you can load a web page does not by itself indicate that your connection is suitable for broadcasting.
 First of all, you should test your connection for its true speed, analyzing both the DOWNSTREAM (internet to you, usually fast) and UPSTREAM (you to internet, usually much slower) bandwidth.
 Run the following test a few times to determine an average speed for your download and upload speeds:

 After you determine your reliable download and upload speeds, compare them with your broadcasting needs.
 You'll most want to pay attention to the upload speed.
-If you are trying to broadcast a 600 Kbps video stream, you'll need at least a consistent 700 Kbps or greater upload speed.
+If you are trying to broadcast a 1200 Kbps video stream, you'll need at least a consistent 1500 Kbps or greater upload speed.
 If you're broadcasting 32 Kbps audio, you'll want at least 50 Kbps or greater of upload speed.
-We generally recommend having at least 100 Kbps more than you need for video, and 20 Kbps more than you need for audio, to handle overhead.
+We generally recommend having speeds at least double the bitrate of your stream.
 If you find you don't have enough bandwidth, lower your broadcasting bitrate.

 We continue to see a tremendous increase in the number of broadcasters utilizing 3G/4G cards from various carriers.
 In most cases, these have proven to be valuable tools allowing broadcasters to produce events quickly and easily by taking an internet connection with them, often to areas with no other internet available.